-Evening of Impact will include hors d’oeuvres and food stations by Limelight Catering, an open bar, a silent auction with a variety of experiences and prizes, and a moving program featuring former RVA client and women’s mental health expert, Kelley Kitley.
-Our Honorary Chair, Saturday Night Live writer Katie Rich, will also share a special SNL video created exclusively for this event during the program.
-We look forward to taking action with you to prevent sexual violence and support survivors!
+Evening of Impact will include hors d’oeuvres and food stations by Limelight Catering, dessert by Beavers Donuts, an open bar, a silent auction, music by Birds and B-Sides, and a moving program featuring Me Too founder and activist, Tarana Burke, and former RVA client and women’s mental health expert, Kelley Kitley.
+We look forward to celebrating an amazing year of progress towards ending sexual violence!

 By supporting RVA at the Evening of Impact, you will demonstrate your commitment to a safer Chicago and an end to sexual violence.